Root Canal Therapy

 The misconception has developed because the majority of the pain stems from the dental infection and pulpal inflammation that has developed.

-This can be tricky to get good anesthesia but a good dentist will be able to make you comfortable during the procedure.
+This can be tricky to get good local anesthetic but a good dentist will be able to make you comfortable during the procedure.

 As noted above, the pain from root canals in modern dentistry is mainly from the dental infection that presents to the dentist and the actual procedure should be pain and worry free.